Zero-Touch Case Study - Grid Node

 To start building the grid node, create a new Visual Studio class library project.
 Refer to the Getting Started page for an in-depth walk-through of how to set up a project.

-2. We will be using this node in the current build of Dynamo Studio, which is 1.3.
-Select the package version that matches this.
+> 2. We will be using this node in the current build of Dynamo.
+Select the package version that matches your Dynamo version.

 Next, we need to establish a namespace and class in which the RectangularGrid method will live.
 The node will be named in Dynamo according to the method and class names.
 We don't have to copy this into Visual Studio yet.